browserengineering/book/book/chrome.md

     return self.load(url)
 ```

-Note that links can have relative URLs, which are resolved relative to
+Note that when a link has a relative URL, that URL is resolved
-the current page.
-That means we need to store the current URL in
+relative to the current page, so store the current URL in `load`:
-`load`:

 ``` {.python replace=Browser/Tab}
 class Browser: